 CRADA Deviations: [State whether or not changes have been negotiated in the DOE Model CRADA language.
 A sample statement is as follows: (Participant name) has negotiated a number of changes to the standard DOE Model CRADA language.
-This language has been reviewed and approved by the legal counsel of Contractor and is being reviewed by (name of Field Office).]
+This language has been reviewed and approved by the legal counsel of Contractor and is being reviewed by (name of DOE/NNSA field element).]